 - 1 tablespoon apple cider vinegar

-- 1½ tablespoon Worcestershire sauce vegan
+- 1½ teaspoon Worcestershire sauce vegan

 - ¼ tablespoon kala namak Indian black salt